GargJai/tetris_sfml/README.md

 # Tetris Game

-This is a simple Tetris game implemented in C++ using the SFML library.
+This is a Tetris game implemented in C++ using the SFML library.

 ## Dependencies